 The assessment of students’ learning and progress is central to effective teaching and learning.
 The purpose of this assessment is:

-- To provide teachers, students and parents/carers with a continuous record of progress at Key Stages 3, 4 and 5
+- To provide teachers, students and parents/carers with a continuous record of progress at Key Stages 3 and 4

 - To provide students with useful information regarding the success of their learning and to help them identify strengths and weaknesses and identify strategies for improvement